-Please note - a Deed of Grant of Easement will be required for any prospectively adoptable sewers through third-party land located outside the highway and / or which outfalls to a watercourse over a storage tank in a public open space.
+Please note - a Deed of Grant of Easement will be required for any prospectively adoptable sewers through third-party land located outside the highway and / or which outfalls to a watercourse over a storage tank located in a public open space.
+An easement is also required for large-diameter sewers (300mm+) located in a public open space.